Culture

 Zooming out, however, America’s turkey problems started long before the latest outbreak — as consumers have been falling out of love with Thanksgiving’s favorite bird for decades.

 From the 1970s to the 1990s, turkey’s per-capita consumption in the US nearly doubled as it gained popularity as a lean, healthy alternative to red meat.
-Since its 1996 peak, however, consumption has dropped 25%, while chicken, pork, and beef have come to dominate Americans’ protein choices.
+But since its 1996 peak, consumption has dropped 25%, while chicken, pork, and beef have come to dominate Americans’ protein choices.
 With demand down — whether because turkey is just too hard to cook, too big for everyday meals, too tied to holiday nostalgia, or there are simply tastier cold cuts available — production followed suit, largely flatlining for decades and slipping to a 30-year low last year.

 Ironically, despite shrinking appetites, the birds themselves kept growing.
 The average turkey now weighs about 32 pounds, nearly double its size in 1960, per USDA data.
 Decades of selective breeding and artificial insemination created today’s “meatier” (and more profitable) bird, but they also produced an unintended side effect: the modern supersized turkey, which accounts for 99% of grocery store birds, is disease-prone, biologically fragile, and increasingly hard to breed.